2023 Digital Image Competition and Exhibition Rules

 A. The factors considered are: Impact, Technical Quality, Presentation, and Adherence to rules.

-B. Judging will be performed by a panel of five judges and Jury Chairman.
+B. Judging will be performed by a panel of three (3) primary judges, one (1) alternate judge and a Jury Chairman.

 C. The point system scores from 0-100 will be used.
 Images will be scored using the following scale: